LinkedIn Lead Generation Guide for Social Selling

 Nash helped his agency more than double projected annual revenue to around $2 million in six months and with little more than a half-dozen people.

-LinkedIn as a Lead Generation Tool
+LinkedIn as a Social Selling and Lead Generation Tool

+We know that LinkedIn and social selling make excellent bedfellows.
+Use LinkedIn to show your authority, expertise and trustworthiness and you’ll never struggle to outreach to leads.
 But how can you wield social selling on LinkedIn?
 We’ll discuss four areas to focus on to improve your social selling and connect with more quality leads in this LinkedIn guide for lead generation.

 How to Use LinkedIn as a Lead Generation Tool